IBMStreams/streamsx.sttgateway/_docs/100-knowledge_overview.md

 2. A valid authentication token is needed to use the Watson STT service.
 This toolkit uses Websocket to communicate with the Watson STT cloud service.
 For that Websocket interface, one must use the auth tokens and not the usual cloud service credentials.
 So, users of this toolkit must generate their own authentication token and provide it when launching the Streams application(s) that will have a dependency on this toolkit.
 To generate your own auth token, please do more reading from [here](https://console.bluemix.net/docs/services/speech-to-text/input.html#tokens).

 3. On the IBM Streams application development machine (where the application code is compiled to create the application bundle), it is necessary to download and install the boost_1_67_0 or a higher version as well as the websocketpp version 0.8.1.
 Please note that this is not needed on the Streams application execution machines.
-For the necessary steps to meet this requirement, please refer to the section titled "Toolkit usage overview".
+For the necessary steps to meet this requirement, please refer to the section titled "Toolkit Usage Overview".